 - Incentive Arrangements - cash and other performance bonuses (performance of the individual and/or the Employer, and whether discretionary or fixed - note that Illinois Courts have held that an individual’s legal entitlement to such bonus can very much be dependent on the structure/ language used in the bonus clauses); commission structure; stay bonuses; stock options; RSU’s; and other equity-based awards (amount, structure, and vesting schedules).

-- Benefits - health insurance (there are different levels); vacation/ personal time; tuition reimbursement; pension; company car; travel exclusively in business or first class; hotel-level; limitations on frequency of required travel; memberships in clubs and other organizations.
+- Benefits - health insurance (who is to pay all/part?
+Note also that there are different levels of coverage); pension/ 401k match; vacation/ holidays/ other paid personal time (and whether or not there are to be “use it or lose it” provisions); tuition reimbursement; company car; travel exclusively in business or first class; hotel-level; limitations on frequency of required travel; payment/ reimbursement for dues in professional organizations and for memberships in social and health clubs and other organizations.

 A consultation with me (in person or by e-mail and telephone) can make all the difference - and a real positive impact - in your employment and career (financially and otherwise).